 My name is Tim Burnette and I am originally from Bedford, VA.
 I am a senior Biology major at Grinnell College in Iowa, USA, and I love plants!
 Plant biology has always been a primary interest of mine as I grew up in rural Virginia on a cattle farm; from an early age, it was clear that I had a green thumb and my many years after that in the garden demonstrated that in (vegetable) abundance.

-Currently, I am in the process of applying to PhD programs in the United States, a Fulbright to study crowberry in Norway, and a Churchill Scholarship to complete a Master’s of Philosophy in Plant Sciences at the University of Cambridge.
-My research interests lie in plant ecophysiology; I have spent the last two years examining responses to drought and developing a framework to consider adaptations in two different systems: The Clarkia genus (Onagraceae) and the Coloradan xeric tallgrass prairie.
+Currently, I am a PhD Student in the Joy Ward lab at the University of Kansas.
+My research interests lie in plant physiology and evolutionary biology; I have spent the last two years examining responses to drought and developing a framework to consider adaptations in two different systems: The Clarkia genus (Onagraceae) and the Coloradan xeric tallgrass prairie.
 This former work has been mentored by Dr. Vincent Eckhart (Grinnell College) and the latter by Dr. Katharine Suding (University of Colorado Boulder).
 My work at KU will build on these projects by examining the physiological decline of white ash trees and their responses by gender.

 In the future, I intend to continue researching on this topic of drought stress, but also more broadly on environmental stressors and plant responses.
 I plan to use my research in the classroom as a professor, but I also want to share my work with non-botanists.
 I love plants, and I don’t want to be the only one around who is interested in them.
 I love telling people about all of the cool adaptations that plants have, sharing with non-botanists all the exciting and unique traits.
 I’m just as passionate about teaching others about plants as I am about plants themselves.
 In my mind, sharing what we already know about this diverse kingdom is just as important as learning more about it.